Our student welfare policy is in place to make sure all students are happy, healthy, safe and protected whilst studying with us.

 Medical and Insurance

-In Britain, free medical treatment is available through the National Health Service to all EU students and students from countries with reciprocal health agreements.
-Students who are not covered by the National Health Service are advised to take out medical insurance before leaving their home countries.
+Students in the UK are advised to take out medical insurance before leaving their home countries.
 We strongly advise students to take out individual personal insurance to cover personal belongings, etc, before they come to the UK.

 In Canada, students must have medical insurance and the appropriate authorisation from Immigration.
 Students are responsible for checking the expiration date of the documents and keeping them up-to-date.